 , as depositary, will register and deliver American Depositary Shares, also referred to as ADSs.
 Each ADS will represent shares (or a right to receive shares) deposited with , as custodian for the depositary in Hong Kong.
 Each ADS will also represent any other securities, cash or other property which may be held by the depositary.
-The deposited shares together with any other securities, cash or other property held by the deposited securities.
-The depositary's office at which the ADSs will be administered and its principal executive office are located at
+The deposited shares together with any other securities, cash or other property held by the depositary are referred to as the deposited securities.
+The depositary's office at which the ADSs will be administered and its principal executive office are located at .